core-wg/cacheable-oscore/draft-amsuess-core-cachable-oscore.md

 Although it is normally optional for the server to include its Sender ID when replying to a request protected in pairwise mode, it is required in this case for allowing the client to retrieve the Recipient Context associated to the server originating the response.

+# Obtaining Information about the Deterministic Client {#sec-obtaining-info}

+This section extends the Joining Process defined in {{I-D.ietf-ace-key-groupcomm-oscore}}, and based on the ACE framework for Authentication and Authorization {{I-D.ietf-ace-oauth-authz}}.
+Upon joining the OSCORE group, this enables a new group member to obtain from the Group Manager the required information about the Deterministic Client (see {{sssec-use-deterministic-requests-pre-conditions}}).

+With reference to the 'key' parameter of the Joining Response defined in {{Section 6.4 of I-D.ietf-ace-key-groupcomm-oscore}}, the Group_OSCORE_Input_Material object specified as its value contains also the two additional parameters 'det_senderId' and 'det_hash_alg'.
+These are defined in {{ssec-iana-security-context-parameter-registry}} of this document.
+In particular:

+* The 'det_senderId' parameter, if present, has as value the OSCORE Sender ID assigned to the Deterministic Client by the Group Manager.
+This parameter MUST be present if the OSCORE group uses deterministic requests as defined in this document.
+Otherwise, this parameter MUST NOT be present.

+* The 'det_hash_alg' parameter, if present, has as value the hash algorithm to use for computing the hash of a plain CoAP request, when producing the associated Deterministic Request.
+This parameter takes values from the "Value" column of the "COSE Algorithms" Registry {{COSE.Algorithms}}.
+This parameter MUST be present if the OSCORE group uses deterministic requests as defined in this document.
+Otherwise, this parameter MUST NOT be present.

+The same extension above applies also to the 'key' parameter when included in a Key Distribution Response (see {{Sections 8.1 and 8.2 of I-D.ietf-ace-key-groupcomm-oscore}}) and in a Signature Verification Data Response (see {{Section 13 of I-D.ietf-ace-key-groupcomm-oscore}}).

 # Security Considerations # {#sec-security-considerations}

 The same security considerations from {{RFC7252}}{{I-D.ietf-core-groupcomm-bis}}{{RFC8613}}{{I-D.ietf-core-oscore-groupcomm}} hold for this document.